Search - The Fallen Man (Joe Leaphorn/Jim Chee)

-The Fallen Man (Joe Leaphorn/Jim Chee)
+The Fallen Man (Joe Leaphorn and Jim Chee, Bk 12)

-The Fallen Man - Joe Leaphorn/Jim Chee
+The Fallen Man - Joe Leaphorn and Jim Chee, Bk 12

 Author: Tony Hillerman

 Human bones lie on a ledge under the peak of Ship Rock mountain, the remains of a murder victim undisturbed for more than a decade.
 Three hundred miles across the Navajo reservation, a harmless old canyon guide is felled by a sniper's bullet.
-Joe Leaphorn, recently retired from the Navajo Tribal Police, believes the shooter and the skeleton are ... more »
+Joe Leaphorn, recently retired from the Navajo Tribal Police, believes the shooter and the skeleton ... more »

 ISBN-13: 9780061092886